THE BIG PICTURE ON DISTRIBUTION STRATEGY

 More and more companies are moving from indirect distribution to direct or hybrid distribution.
 These companies want to lower costs and pricing by compressing the value chain while owning the customer experience and relationship.

 Companies with direct distribution remove an often expensive intermediary from the value chain.
 Much of traditional retail utilizes keystone pricing (100% markup, $10 factory cost translates to $20 wholesale, which translates to $40 retail).
 By going direct, a company can take that $10 product and price it at $25 or $30, while making much more in gross margin.
 The first retail direct distribution innovators were back in the 70s with the likes of The Gap, Victoria's Secret, and other vertically integrated retailers.
 Today companies like Anker (power packs) and Vice (golf balls) are utilizing direct and low-capital, low-cost online channels to disrupt their markets.

-Direct distribution also gives a company ownership to craft and manage their customer experience and relationship, which drives conversion, and loyalty, and is crucial for complex sales, and innovative products and services.
+Direct distribution also gives the company ownership to craft and manage their customer experience and relationship, which drives conversion, and loyalty and is crucial for complex sales, and innovative products and services.
 Apple took the world by storm by going direct with Apple Stores, and Tesla did the same when they rolled out Tesla showrooms in high-traffic malls.
 Both Tesla and Apple differentiated themselves from their competition by owning their customer experience and relationship, while also benefiting from compressing their value chain.

 Pretty much every industry has innovators leveraging direct distribution to improve the customer experience and relationship, cost and pricing economics, and overall agility.
 If your business isn't direct, it may be time to try and figure it out.